settlemint/docs/content/docs/blockchain-guides/arbitrum/template-library/erc-20.md

 Our templateset provides KYC / AML whitelisting capabilities out of the box.
 The buyers must be whitelisted before they can purchase tokens.

-This is implemented using openzepellin’s `AccessControl`.
+This is implemented using openzepellin's `AccessControl`.
 The address with the `DEFAULT_ADMIN_ROLE` grants `WHITELISTED_ROLE` to buyers before they can purchase tokens.

 #### Purchase of tokens